 I left the luminance sliders untouched

 If you enjoyed this article on presets for warm tones, you might also like to learn how to create a preset for cool tones and why buying presets can be a waste of money if you don’t know how to adjust Lightroom presets.

 Leave a comment

 If you have any questions about how to get brown tones in Adobe Lightroom Classic, let us know in the comments.

-Also, we love good news, so if our Lightroom editing tutorial has helped you with your photo editing, share that too.
+Also, I love good news, so if my Lightroom editing tutorial has helped you with your photo editing, share that too.